Sawako Agawa

 Sawako Agawa (阿川 佐和子, Agawa Sawako) is a Japanese author and television personality.

 Early life

 Sawako Agawa was born in Tokyo on 1 November 1953.
-Her father is the novelist Hiroyuki Agawa; and her elder brother Naoyuki Agawa is also a writer.
-Naoyuki is a former diplomat who, since 1999, has been a professor of law at Keio University.
+Her father is the novelist Hiroyuki Agawa; and her elder brother Naoyuki Agawa is a former diplomat who, since 1999, has been a professor of law at Keio University.

-After graduation from Toyo Eiwa junior high school and high school (private all-girls school, Christian school located in Minato, Tokyo), Agawa graduated from Keio University with the Bachelor of Letters degree in Western Historiography.
+After graduation from Toyo Eiwa junior high school and high school (a private all-girls school, Christian school located in Minato, Tokyo), Agawa graduated from Keio University with the Bachelor of Letters degree in Western Historiography.
+She writes for Shūkan Bunshun.

 Career

 Agawa started her career in Japanese television, first as a reporter, then as a news reader.
 She appears on a variety of programs, including talk shows, quiz programs, and interview shows.
+In 1992 she became an interviewer, conducting 1,000 interviews with a wide variety of people including actors, athletes, and writers.